dotnet/docs-maui/docs/user-interface/handlers/customize.md

 <!-- Sample link goes here -->

 .NET Multi-platform App UI (.NET MAUI) provides a collection of controls that can be used to display data, initiate actions, indicate activity, display collections, pick data, and more.
 By default, *handlers* map these cross-platform controls to native controls on each platform.
-For example, on iOS a .NET MAUI handler maps a .NET MAUI `Button` to an iOS `UIButton`.
-On Android, the `Button` is mapped to an `AppCompatButton`:
+For example, on iOS a .NET MAUI handler maps a .NET MAUI `Button` to an iOS `UIButton` control.
+On Android, the `Button` is mapped to an `AppCompatButton` control:

 :::image type="content" source="customize-images/button-handler.png" alt-text="Button handler architecture." border="false":::